bitovi/academy/src/react/7-intro-to-hooks.md

 ReactDOM.render(<Timer />, document.getElementById('root'));
 ```

 @codepen react

-Above we're adding in a second timer value and doubling our code in the process.
+When we add the second timer value above, we double our lines of code.

 Let's see how this would look with hooks...